SavaMijailovic/force-sensor-reading/README.md

-# Seminarski rad iz osnovi mehanike
+# Seminarski rad iz osnova mehanike

 _Zadatak preuzet iz knjige: Elementary Mechanics Using Python, Anders Malthe-Sørenssen._

 ### Tekst zadatka

+Ocitavanja senzora sile.
 Izmerena je sila kojom palica deluje na lopticu pri udarcu (izmerene vrednosti su prikazane u datoteci _baseballforce.d_).
 Loptica je mase _m = 0.145kg_.

 1. Nacrtati shemu sila koje deluju na ovu lopticu.
 2. Naći ubrzanje loptice u funkciji vremena.
 3. Naći brzinu loptice u funkciji vremena.
 4. Koja je brzina loptice u trenutku kada napusti palicu?

+# Seminar paper on the basics of mechanics

+_Task taken from the book: Elementary mechanics using Python, Anders Malthe-Sørenssen._

+### Task text

+Force sensor reading.
+A small force sensor has been fitted on the surface of a baseball, measuring the force from the bat on the ball.
+The recorded force is shown in the file _baseballforce.d_.
+The mass of the baseball is _m = 0.145kg_.

+1. Draw a free-body diagram of the baseball.
+2. Find the acceleration of the baseball as a function of time.
+3. Find the velocity of the baseball as a function of time.
+4. What is the velocity of the baseball as it leaves the bat?